moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

 - Rows:
     None
 - Columns:
     1. Preferred Region for Support
     (Includes All Regions, Americas USA, Asia Pacific and Europe Middle East Africa)
 - Filters used:
     1. Ticket Form
     1. Has Plan Ticket Tags -SSAT (Incl L&R)
 - Custom Settings:
-    1. Ticket Form filter should include `SaaS`, `SaaS Acocunt`, `Self-Managed` and `L&R`
+    1. Ticket Form filter should include `SaaS`, `SaaS Acocunt`, `Self-Managed` and `L&R`.
-    1. Has Plan Ticket Tags -SSAT (Incl L&R) is a custom attribute and has `no` value to select
+    1. Has Plan Ticket Tags -SSAT (Incl L&R) is a custom attribute and has `no` value to select.
-    1. Make sure report should have "Sort" type `A-Z` and "Total" show `sum` on top on every bar in Result Manipulation
+    1. Make sure report should have "Sort" type `A-Z` and "Total" show `sum` on top on every bar in Result Manipulation.

 ### FRT SLA % Achieved for .COM/SM